jeffreykegler/Marpa--R3/cpan/kollos/init.lua.md

         /* Back to original stack: [ ... ] */
     }

-    ]=]

-    -- error codes
+    -- miranda: section declare error code structure /* error codes */

-    io.write[=[
     struct s_libmarpa_error_code {
        lua_Integer code;
        const char* mnemonic;
        const char* description;
     };

-    ]=]
+    -- miranda: section+ stuff from okollos.c.lua

-    -- error objects
+    /* error objects
-    --
+     *
-    -- There are written in C, but not because of efficiency -- -- efficiency is not needed, and in any case, when the overhead -- from the use of the debug calls is considered, is not really -- gained.
+     * There are written in C, but not because of efficiency --
+     * efficiency is not needed, and in any case, when the overhead
+     * from the use of the debug calls is considered, is not really
-    --
+     * gained.
+     *
-    -- The reason for the use of C is that the error routines -- must be available for use inside both C and Lua, and must -- also be available as early as possible during set up.
+     * The reason for the use of C is that the error routines
+     * must be available for use inside both C and Lua, and must
+     * also be available as early as possible during set up.
-    -- It's possible to run Lua code both inside C and early in -- the set up, but the added unclarity, complexity from issues -- of error reporting for the Lua code, etc., etc. mean that -- it actually is easier to write them in C than in Lua.
+     * It's possible to run Lua code both inside C and early in
+     * the set up, but the added unclarity, complexity from issues
+     * of error reporting for the Lua code, etc., etc. mean that
+     * it actually is easier to write them in C than in Lua.

-    io.write[=[
+     */

+    -- miranda: section+ stuff from okollos.c.lua

     static inline const char* error_description_by_code(lua_Integer error_code)
     {